rcazzara/seldovia/_people/Alexandroff_Anesiem.md

 source_file: Cemetery Directory
 ---

-**ANESIEM ALEXANDEROFF** was born in Kodiak in March 1872.
-He lived on Woody Island, Kodiak in 1900 and had Otto Anderson, from Sweden as a lodger.
+**ANESIEM ALEXANDROFF** was born in Kodiak in March 1872.
+He lived on Woody Island, Kodiak in 1900, with Otto Anderson, from Sweden as a lodger.
 In 1910 he lived with his parents, John and Leuboff (?)
 Alexandroff in Seldovia.
 In 1920 he and his wife Catherine were living on Kachemak Bay and he was a fox farmer.
 He had 3 adopted children including Andrew Beristoff.

-He married Agnes Barnes April 12, 1931 in Seldovia.
-He drowned in Seldovia Bay on June 27, 1945 and is buried in Seldovia City Cemetery Plot #25.
+He married Agnes CLEMENLOFF Barnes April 12, 1931 in Seldovia.
+He was listed as a rancher at the time and both he and Agnes had been married twice before.

+Anesiem drowned in Seldovia Bay on June 27, 1945 and is buried in Seldovia City Cemetery Plot #25.

 The name Alexandroff is likely an outgrowth of the Russian name Aleksandrov, which can also be seen as Alexandroff.
 Early Russians at